aravinthsci/csv-parser/README.md

 key_position_second_input_csv

 - *csv intersect csv:* get from the first CSV the rows with a key existing in the second CSV.
+Note that in this operation the rows with duplicated keys are automatically cleared.
 Execution parameters:
 csvintersect
 csv_separator